andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 String line = reader.readLine();  // not in Reader — only on BufferedReader
 ```

-`PayableCustomer` follows the same principle:
+The `PayableCustomer` follows the same principle:

 ```java
 // PayableCustomer IS-A Customer (vertical) AND adds payRental() (horizontal)